switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql.md

 ## Using minutely updates from openstreetmap.org

 Updates are also available from openstreetmap.org.
 These are for anything anywhere in the world, and will therefore be larger than a set of updates for the same time period for a region from e.g. Geofabrik.
-To seet this up
+To set this up

     sudo -u _renderd osm2pgsql-replication init -d gis  --server https://planet.openstreetmap.org/replication/minute